Comprehension

 Readers

-(a) distinguish between what's essential versus what's interesting,
+(a) distinguish between what's essential

 (b) distinguish between fact and opinion,